TheoNorris/the-odd-dog-blog/README.md

 and checked they work correctly.
 If a user has selected a category from the search discussions select bar, they are only able to start a discussion in the selected category, from the 'start a discussion modal' in that category.
 I have been to the different categories and tested this.
 Either way of starting a discussion I have added validation.
-I have been throught each input area and tested whether or not these areas need validation.
+I have been through each input area and tested whether or not these areas need validation.
 I have started discussions and ensured these discussions are posted correctly.

 - As a user I will be able to search individual categories.